PolusAI/jupyterlab-extensions/PolusAI/jupyterlab-extensions/jupyterlab_polus_render_0.2.0/README.md

-# polus_render
+# jlp_polus_render

 [![Github Actions Status](/workflows/Build/badge.svg)](/actions/workflows/build.yml)
 A JupyterLab extension.

-This extension is composed of a Python package named `polus_render` for the server extension and a NPM package named `polus-render` for the frontend extension.
+This extension is composed of a Python package named `jlp_polus_render` for the server extension and a NPM package named `jlp-polus-render` for the frontend extension.

 ## Requirements